Investors Didn't Take Her Seriously. Then She Built Outdoor Voices, Activewear's Next Big Thing.

 The trail Haney blazed is paying off.
 Outdoor Voices is jockeying for position in what seems like an impossibly tight race of major players in the athleisure space -- Nike, Under Armour and Lululemon chief among them.
-Since launching in January 2013, Outdoor Voices has grown from a collection of five samples and a few bolts of technical fabrics stored under Haney’s bunk bed into a thriving e-commerce business with a brick-and-mortar retail presence in five cities, a staff of 70-plus people, more than $29 million in venture backing and high-profile supporters like French designer and A.P.C. founder Jean Touitou and Goop founder and actress Gwyneth Paltrow.
+Since launching in January 2013, Outdoor Voices has grown from a collection of five samples and a few bolts of technical fabrics stored under Haney’s bunk bed into a thriving e-commerce business with a brick-and-mortar retail presence in six cities, a staff of 70-plus people, more than $29 million in venture backing and high-profile supporters like French designer and A.P.C. founder Jean Touitou and Goop founder and actress Gwyneth Paltrow.

 In August, the company named a new chairman of its five-person board: former J.Crew CEO Mickey Drexler, who also led its most recent $9 million round of funding.
 His investment in activewear might seem surprising, but the conspicuously understated design and unique feel of Outdoor Voices -- designed to maximize cool in several senses and minimize intimidation -- has drawn support from all corners of fashion.
 The brand has even done flash collaborations with fashion-world names like A.P.C. and Leandra Medine (author of the blog Man Repeller), quietly granting Outdoor Voices a level of runway cachet not often bestowed upon what were once known as “gym clothes.”